angu79/theming-angular-material/demo/04. scss-playground/README.md

 # ScSS Playground
-You can user this project to play around with `ScSS` files and see the result `CSS`.
+You can use this project to play around with `ScSS` files and see the result `CSS`.
 The project contains a `scss` folder, inside you will file several scss files.

 * The file [`styles.scss`](./scss/styles.scss) is the main file, and it is being compiled continuously.
 You can modify this file or any other file in this folder